 Robots don’t eat food, which makes them something of a bizarre choice to teach children about the benefits of a balanced diet, which is probably why NUTRO is still the world’s only nutrition-teaching robot.

 Are you ready to rock?
-Back in 1954 we were with this steel shredder that looks like it would give Jimi Hendrix a run for it’s money (ok, maybe not).
+We were back in 1954, with this steel shredder looking to give Jimi Hendrix a run for its money (ok, maybe not).
 We imagine it would have sounded something like this.